-The Lotus seal worker is a separate application that can be used to offload some of the heaviest processing task from the Lotus Miners.
+The Lotus seal worker is a separate application that can be used to offload part of all phases in the sealing process to a separate machine or process.
 This guide explains how to setup one or several Lotus seal workers.

 lotus-worker application should have been built and installed along with the others when following the installation guide.
 For simplicity, we recommend following the same procedure in the machines that will run the Lotus Workers (even if the Lotus miner and the Lotus daemon are not used there).

 # Setting up the Miner